TranHuyHoang2001/BE_HealthCareHospital/README.md

 **Techstack:**

-- nodejs (express.js)
+- Nodejs (Express.js)
 - database: MySQL
 - ORM: Sequelize (to support access database MySQL)
-- nodemailer to send email to a patient
+- Nodemailer to send email to a patient

 ---